1. Never talk with Strangers

 Massolit is an invented but plausible contraction parodying the many contractions introduced in post-revolutionary Russia.
 There will be others further on in the novel - like the Dramlit House (House for Dramatists and Literary Workers), findirector (financial director), and so on.

-Ivan Nikolayevich Ponyryov (Bezdomny)
+Ivan Nikolaevich Ponyryov (Bezdomny)

 Click here for a more detailed description of Ivan Nikolayich Ponyryov (Bezdomny)